We may earn income from links in this post. Please read this Disclosure for details.

 – Taxi from the cruise port is $16 one-way (this was told to me by another guest so hasn’t been verified).

 Carambola Beach Club opens daily at 11:00 a.m.
-It is only open on Cruise Ship days, so call ahead of you’re not on a cruise ship.
+It is only open for lunch on Cruise Ship days, so call ahead of you’re not on a cruise ship.

 Note that Carambola Beach Club closes during the summer.